New Relic Servers is no longer available. For your infrastructure monitoring needs, you are recommended to use New Relic Infrastructure.

 - Create alerts directly from this page for conditions such as CPU percentage and memory usage.

-In addition, use the Infrastructure Storage page to monitor your resources' capacity and efficiency.
+In addition, use the Infrastructure Storage page to monitor the capacity and efficiency of your resources.
 This can help you:

 - Examine unexpected patterns; for example, a cluster of mirrored machines that do not process I/O tasks uniformly.